 Summative assessment will measure individual learning and achievement.
 Weightings for each assessment element will vary to reflect the nature and focus of the module.
 The course team actively adopt a variety of summative assessment, as described below, as this is critically important to ensure that we take account of a range of ways that students can demonstrate their learning.

 Authentic assessment

-The University's Education Strategy 2020-2023 commits the University to adopting "varied, authentic and inclusive means of assessment".
 Authentic assessment may be understood as assessment that requires students to use the same competencies or combinations of knowledge, skills and attitudes that they need to apply in professional life.
 Examples include: case studies, blogs or presentations.